sreitich/sreitich.github.io/_posts/2025-7-3-projectile-prediction-2.markdown

 }
 {% endhighlight %}

 You can see that this is also where we fast-forward the projectile.
 We don't have a reference to our projectile's movement component, since we haven't created it yet, so you'll have an error for now.
-If you want to test this code before implementing the projectile class, you can just comment this part out without issue.
+If you want to test this code before implementing the projectile class, you can just comment this part out.
 {: .notice--info}

 If our data _fails_ to replicate (because the ability was cancelled or rejected), we need to cancel the server's version of the task.